skrodahl/NewTon/Docs/PARKING-LOT.md

 See **Docs/NETWORK-LAYER.md** (Storage Architecture Decision section) for record structure and rationale.

+### Tournament Manager — Help System Update

+The context-sensitive help system (`dynamic-help-system.js`) is lagging behind recent feature additions.
+New features needing help coverage include at minimum: TM→Chalker QR assignment, the Chalker nav link, and any Match Controls changes from v5.0.0.

 ### User Guide — TM→Chalker QR Section

 Add a prominent section to `userguide.html` covering the full TM→Chalker QR assignment flow: generating the QR, scanning it in the Chalker, the confirmation screen, and the resulting match start.
 Targeted at operators setting up a match night.